 Happy new year!
 No, this isn’t a post that we forgot to publish early last month; I’m talking about the Chinese New Year, which was yesterday.
 You might have seen lots of colourful costumes, dancing dragons and fireworks on the news.
 Or, if you’ve got a Chinatown nearby you, just round the corner.
-According to the Chinese calendar, we’re no longer in the year of the Dragon.
-We’re now in the year of the Snake.
-(2018 edit: It’s the year of the Dog now!)
+You could even grab some travel insurance and head to China to see it yourself.
 But why are the animals in the order they’re in?
 Well, gather round and I’ll tell you…

 The Chinese zodiac is made up of 12 animals.
 They are (in order): Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat (aka Ram), Monkey, Rooster, Dog and Pig.
 After the year of the Pig has ended, the cycle starts again from the beginning (the Rat).
 Each animal has different personality traits, and these traits are also said to apply to the different years too, as well as to the people born in those years.

 For example, I was born in 1988.
 So, according to the Chinese calendar, I’m a rabbit.
 A fluffy rabbit.
 To think I was just a month and a bit away from being a fearsome, fire-breathing dragon… *sighs*